 Executive Director Youth, Pathways & Regional Education

-Leanne worked extensively in the Hair and Beauty industry before commencing her career with Chisholm in 1988, as a teacher in the Hair and Beauty department.
+Leanne worked extensively in the hair and beauty industry before commencing her career with Chisholm in 1988, as a teacher in the hair and beauty department.
 In 1995, Leanne was appointed to the position of department manager and since 2001 also managed the sport and recreation program area.
-In 2008 Leanne was appointed as Director of the Centre for Services & Arts Industries, a new Centre for Chisholm, which brings hospitality, food processing, arts, hair and beauty under one Centre.
+In 2008, Leanne was appointed as Director of the Centre for Services & Arts Industries, a new centre for Chisholm bringing together hospitality, food processing, arts, hair and beauty together.
 Leanne has a particular interest in working with industry and has wide experience in providing training and consultancy to a diverse range of industry sectors.

 Executive Director & Chief Operating Officer, Institute Operations

 Grant Radford, BCom, CPA, joined Chisholm as the Director Corporate Services in April 2008.
 Grant has over 10 years' experience in finance and infrastructure.
 Grant has held a number of positions in Australia's Defence Force which included assisting with the development and management of the Defence Material Organisation's statutory financial statements, monthly budget analysis and audit coordination.
 Grant has also operated as a senior manager with Victoria's Department of Education and Training where he played a major role in the implementation of the 2006 Skill Statement - Maintaining the Advantage.
 Immediately prior to joining Chisholm Grant held a senior advisor position with the Victorian Department of Treasury and Finance.